Welcome To The National Equality Standard

 Welcome to the National Equality Standard

-The National Equality Standard (NES) is the UK’s leading Diversity, Equity and Inclusion (DEI) standard which was developed, in 2012, in partnership with the UK Government and CBI in collaboration with 20 public and private sector organisations.
+The National Equality Standard (NES) is the UK’s leading Diversity, Equity and Inclusion (DE&I) standard which was developed, in 2012, in partnership with the UK Government and CBI in collaboration with 20 public and private sector organisations.
 Over 400 organisations have benefited from a rigorous assessment against the competencies in the NES framework.

 The NES provides recommendations supplemented by an action plan, based on an unrivalled repository of best practice which details how to ensure full compliance against the nine legal protected characteristics, to meeting the requirements of an evolving landscape and broader considerations including social mobility and culture.
-The NES has transformed the DEI landscape as certification is only guaranteed to those organisations who demonstrate the highest levels of DEI proficiency.
+The NES has transformed the DE&I landscape as certification is only guaranteed to those organisations who demonstrate the highest levels of DE&I proficiency.

 Achieving this accreditation, recognises our commitment to diversity.
 In a world where diversity, equality and standards of ethics are increasingly important.
 We are very proud to set this benchmark for the property advisory sector.